MizuGreg/UnderTheCounter/Documents/GameDesignDocument.md

 - 1.1: updated GDD draft, highlighted uncertain sections
 - 2.0: rewrote and finalized GDD for final release

-## Overview and vision statement
+## Overview and Vision Statement

-In Under the Counter you play as the owner of a bustling bar in a 20's retro-inspired city called Korgis.
-You will have to manage the sale of alcoholic beverages as prohibition law sets in, trying to maximize your revenue while keeping the illegal operation hidden from the authorities.
+Under the Counter puts you in the shoes of a bar owner in Korgis, a bustling city with a retro 1920s aesthetic.
+As prohibition takes effect, you'll need to navigate the underground liquor trade, maximizing your profits while keeping your illegal operations hidden from the authorities.

-The overall mood is dynamic, challenging, pressuring and clever, while the setting is 20's retro, fancy, jazzy and old-fashioned.
+The game delivers a dynamic and high-pressure experience, blending challenge, strategy, and wit.
+Its setting is a stylish fusion of jazz-era elegance and old-fashioned charm.

-The game is divided into several days, which are played consecutively until the last day is completed, or until the player loses.
-The objective of each day is to avoid going into the red by the end of the shift, and avoid getting caught serving alcohol.
+Gameplay unfolds over multiple days, played consecutively until either the final day is reached or the player loses.
+Each shift presents two main objectives:

-To reach the end of the day safely, the player needs to
-- **earn enough**: for example through tips, by serving the right drinks to customers, in order to be able to afford keeping the bar open another day
-- **avoid getting caught**: for example by not making people drink too much (because drunkards attract attention), by setting up an inconspicuous façade, and more.

-Choice is important in this game: the player's strategical decision will play a fundamental role in determining whether they will have what it takes to survive the day.

-Lastly, the focus of the development of the game is set on making the game somewhat challenging, reactive, decision-based, with an innovative and engaging gameplay each day, and of course fun.
+- **Stay financially afloat**: Earn enough money through tips and strategic drink choices to keep the bar running another day.
+- **Avoid detection**: Manage intoxication levels (since drunk patrons draw unwanted attention), maintain a low profile, and survive surprise raids.
+- **Steer clear of trouble**: Certain choices may entangle the player with the mafia, forcing them to pay protection money.
+Refusing could lead to one of several bad endings.
+Decision-making is at the heart of the game.
+Every choice impacts survival, making strategy a key element in the player’s journey.
+The development focus is on crafting a **challenging**, **reactive**, and **decision-driven** experience, where each day brings fresh, engaging gameplay.
+The game will feature:
+- **Well-developed characters** with distinct personalities.
+- **Multiple choices with real consequences**, influencing the story’s direction.
+- **Several possible endings**, including multiple ways to lose.
+- **A newspaper system**, where the player receives daily updates via a mailbox.
+- **Collectible trinkets**, adding depth and replayability.
+- A **strong story-driven approach**, ensuring a compelling narrative experience.

 ---
 ---

 ## Characters

-The main character is the bartender, which we know very little of since they never speak.
+The protagonist is the Bartender, a young newcomer to Korgis hoping to build a better future.
+With their savings and some financial support from their family, they buy a bar and start their business.

-The former bar owner, an old man, teaches the player the basics of bartending.
-He is also a member of the bartenders union.
+At the beginning of the game, an elderly former bar owner teaches the player the basics of bartending.
+He is also a member of the **Bartenders’ Union**, a group that supports bar owners and workers, offering guidance and protection in difficult times.

-Another recurring character is the inspector.
-They will warn the player of the instatiation of the prohibition law.
+A key recurring character is the **Inspector**, who first appears to warn the player about the enforcement of prohibition.
+During raids, he will enter the bar, asking questions and growing suspicious if he notices anything unusual.

-There will be a few customers for the prototype, but a couple more customers are planned to be added for the next releases.

-Super customers, that is, customers with special interests or interactions, are planned to be added in the future.

-Characters belonging to the local criminal organizations may be added in the future.
+The game features a diverse cast of **well-developed characters**, each with distinct personalities and interactions.
+Some of them have interconnected storylines that the player can uncover based on the drinks they serve.
+While only a handful of customers will appear in the prototype, more will be introduced in future updates.
+**Special Customers** have unique behaviors and roles.
+These include:
+- **Mafia enforcers**, who might demand protection money.
+- **Undercover police informants**, who will try to catch the bartender in the act.
+- **Members of the city’s criminal organizations**, adding depth and potential threats to the gameplay.
+Characters’ drink requests will be influenced by their personalities—some will have specific preferences, while others may give vague or abstract clues, requiring the bartender to figure out the perfect cocktail for them.

 ## Story

-The main outline of the story is that the protagonist buys a new bar, but shortly after settling in, prohibition strikes, making the sale of alcohol illegal.
-The bartender will thus have to start operating in a more careful way while continuing to serve alcoholic beverages.
-Some factions in the city of Korgis may help or hinder them: among these are the bartenders union and the local mafia.
+The protagonist is a young newcomer to Korgis, hoping to build a better future.
+Using their savings and some financial support from their family, they purchase a bar, eager to start their business.
+However, soon after they settle in, prohibition takes effect, making the sale of alcohol illegal.
+Forced to adapt, the bartender must find ways to keep serving alcohol while staying under the radar.
+Throughout the game, different factions will either aid or oppose them, including the **Bartenders' Union** and the **local mafia**, each with their own interests in the underground liquor trade.

 ## World

 The game world does not adhere perfectly to a historical period, but it's inspired by the prohibition era of the 1920s and 30s in the United States of America.
 The bar is located in a city called Korgis, situated in an unspecified region of the US.
 As the game develops, various events unfold in this fictional world, first of all being a prohibition law which forbids shops from selling and distributing alcohol in any form.

-The city of Korgis is a fair one, where the police protects its citizens while fighting organized crime.
+The city of Korgis is a fair one, where the police protect its citizens while fighting organized crime.
 Prohibition breaks this balance, making police operations harsher and more frequent, while at the same time often leaving bars and pubs at the mercy of mafia clans, which try to extort money or acquire control.

 Korgis is fairly multicultural, and hosts several artistic and musical events on a daily basis.
 The protagonist's bar will thus be visited by customers of varying social background and economic status.